 Wärtsilä seeks to continuously improve the quality of its products and services through the adoption of best industry practices and good governance.
-Management at all levels is responsible for the quality of output from their organisations, and is accountable for ensuring that appropriate review and feedback mechanisms are in place.
-The centralised Wärtsilä Quality function is responsible for coordinating quality activities across the businesses, and for ensuring that senior governance mechanisms are in place and effective.
-Wärtsilä's Business level management systems are certified according to 2015 standard revisions (ISO 9001:2015 and ISO 14001:2015) with an emphasis on a risk based approach and proactive risk and opportunity management.
+Management at all levels is responsible for the quality of output from their organisations and is accountable for ensuring that appropriate review and feedback mechanisms are in place.
+The centralised Wärtsilä Quality function is responsible for coordinating quality activities across the businesses and for ensuring that senior governance mechanisms are in place and effective.
+Wärtsilä's business level management systems are certified in accordance with the 2015 standard revisions (ISO 9001:2015 and ISO 14001:2015), with an emphasis on a risk-based approach and proactive risk and opportunity management.
 Migration to the new 45001:2018 standard version will be completed during 2020.

 Risk of non-compliance, corruption and fraud